Route 66 Thru Arizona

 Before we get to Flagstaff, we don’t want to forget Winona, which is mentioned in that famous song, Get Your Kicks on Route 66, where it says, “and don’t forget Winona”.
 The exit to Winona is east of Walnut Canyon, so if you plan to visit the national monument and follow historic Route 66, you’ll have to do a little backtracking.

 If you choose to not forget Winona, take exit 211 and travel this segment of Route 66 all the way into Flagstaff.
-One thing to see is this historic bridge that the old road traversed.
+One thing to see is a historic bridge that the old road traversed.
 Otherwise, there aren’t many historic sites to point out along this stretch.
 If you choose to stay on I-40, take exit 201, which is signed Flagstaff/Page US 89.
 From exit 201 to downtown, there are many old buildings and even more Americana to see on this stretch of Route 66.

 A walk through downtown Flagstaff is a must.
 This city has prospered for so many reasons, including being a place for people in Phoenix to escape the desert heat during summer.
 It’s full of Route 66 memorabilia and it caters to tourists headed to Grand Canyon National Park.